CONTENTS

 - Patients <70 years old with normal renal function: 250 mcg daily.

-- Patients over 70 years old –or- with renal dysfunction: 125 mcg daily.
+- Patients over 70 years old, or with renal dysfunction: 125 mcg daily.

-- Patients who are both >70 YO –and- have renal dysfunction: 62.5 mcg daily.
+- Patients who are both >70 YO and have renal dysfunction: 62.5 mcg daily.

-- The table below provides typical maintenance doses, based on the patient's renal function and body weight.
+- The table below provides typical maintenance doses, based on the patient's renal function and lean body weight.
 (Package insert)

 - Digoxin has a long half-life (~36-48 hours, or longer in renal insufficiency).
 Therefore, steady state may not be reached until about a week after a dose adjustment.